 Get the Latest DevSecOps Reference Architecture

-Since releasing the DevSecOps Reference Architecture last year I've received a ton of feedback from the community.
-I took the feedback and spent some time over the past several months to update the architecture to roll in some of the suggestions.
-I'm happy to say that I finished a new version of the reference architecture and it’s now available for download here.
+Since releasing the DevSecOps Reference Architecture last year, I've received a ton of feedback from the community.
+I took the feedback and spent some time updating the architecture to roll in some suggestions.
+I'm happy to say I finished a new version of the reference architecture, and it's now available for download here.

 Evolution of Ideas

-There have been various changes to the reference architecture since it was first released.
-In addition to suggesting new open source tools and other third-party applications that can be used the DevSecOps tool chain, there are three major changes in this version.
+Since it was first released, there have been various changes to the reference architecture.
+In addition to suggesting new open source tools and other third-party applications that can be used in the DevSecOps tool chain, there are three major changes in this version.

 Don't Stop Learning

 The first change is the addition of a continuous education track.
 Continuous education is pivotal in the success of any team adopting DevSecOps practices.
-It’s essential to provide people with instructor-led training, computer-based training, reference architectures, and other learning material in order to keep innovating and experimenting on a day-to-day basis.
+It's essential to provide people with instructor-led training, computer-based training, reference architectures, and other learning material to continue to innovate and on a day-to-day basis.
 This new track spans the entire length of the pipeline, all the way from an idea and into production (and beyond).

 I Forgot My Phone

 I forgot mobile development tracks.
 Dammit.
-Coming from a person that started his DevSecOps journey implementing secure pipelines for mobile development - well this is inexcusable.
-The mobile development track splits off in the delivery phase and details places where Dynamic Analysis can be applied and how mobile applications can be automatically deployed to vendor stores such as Google Play, and the Apple AppStore.
-Security testing left of delivery is fairly identical to any other applications flowing through the pipeline using tooling which supports mobile technologies and languages.
+Coming from a person who started his DevSecOps journey to implement secure pipelines for mobile development - well, this is inexcusable.
+The mobile development track splits in the delivery phase, details where Dynamic Analysis can be applied, and how mobile applications can be automatically deployed to vendor stores such as Google Play, and the Apple AppStore.
+Security testing left of delivery is fairly identical to any other applications flowing through the pipeline using tooling that supports mobile technologies and languages.

 You're Out of Order

-Finally, there were a number of places where controls were out of place (like the firewalls), and where steps may have seemed out of place.
-I’ve corrected many of these areas thanks to the feedback of not just Developer Advocates in the industry but the DevOps and DevSecOps communities.
+Finally, there were many places where controls were out of place (like the firewalls), and where steps may have seemed out of place.
+I've corrected many of these areas thanks to the feedback of not just Developer Advocates in the industry, but also the DevOps and DevSecOps communities.

 Check It Out